During the 20th Century:

-In ancient times, this was measured in months.
+In ancient times, the gap was measured in months.
 Today, it is typically on the order of 15 years.

 The median age of first marriage in the U.S. is about 27 for men and 25 for women.
-3,4 These ages are currently increasing about 8 months per decade.
+3,4 These ages have been increasing about 8 months per decade.
 4

 This is an interval of time when many individuals wish to remain childless, in order to pursue an education and become established in a career before setting down and starting a family.
-Most youth reject the idea of sexual abstinence before marriage -- in excess of 95% of individuals at first marriage are non-virgins.
+Almost all youths and young adults reject the idea of sexual abstinence before marriage.
+On the order of 95% of individuals at first marriage are non-virgins.
 Many feel that birth control is a priority in order to prevent pregnancy before marriage.

-Contraceptives prevent pregnancy.
 Some are in the form of medication.
-Others, including condoms and IUDs (Intra-Uterine Deivece), take the form of a contraceptive device.
-They inhibit pregnancy by preventing:
+Others, including condoms and IUDs (Intra-Uterine Device), take the form of contraceptive devices.
+They work in different ways:

 The following information sources were used to prepare and update the above essay.
 The hyperlinks are not necessarily still active today.